NICHOLAS85/dynamic-wall/README.md

 `-p` allows you to preview a specific theme. ex: `dynamicwall --preview EarthView`

 ## Configuration
 All config options can be found in `dynamicwall.config`, adjust settings here.
-If you mess up your config `default.config` is a backup.
+If you mess up your config `default.config` is a backup.<br/>In addition to `dynamicwall.config` there is a file named `themeoverride.config` which can be placed into a theme folder.
+Any variables set in here will override the value set in `dynamicwall.config` allowing for per-theme configuration.

 Available config options:
 *   `cur_theme`: Choose the theme which will be used.